Last updated 14 January 2019

 If any of the requirements outlined in s 22 of the Surrogacy Act cannot be satisfied because, for example, the surrogacy arrangement is commercial, the court cannot make a parentage order.
 In such cases, the intended parents may seek a parenting order under the Family Law Act 1975 (Cth).
 While a parenting order may confer parental responsibility on the intended parents, it does not transfer parentage.

-There have been a number of cases involving surrogacy arrangements where the Family Court has made parenting orders in favour of intended parents.
+There have been a number of cases involving overseas commercial surrogacy arrangements where the Family Court has made parenting orders in favour of intended parents.
 For some examples see Fisher-Oakley v Kittur FamCA 123, Ellison and Anor & Karnchanit FamCA 602 or Dennis and Anor & Pradchaphet FamCA 123.

 In Ellison and Anor & Karnchanit, the court made parental responsibility orders for twins born as a result of a commercial surrogacy arrangement in Thailand.
 The surrogacy arrangement was illegal under Queensland legislation at the time as it would be under the current legislation (s 56 Surrogacy Act).
 The applicant intended parents were potentially liable to prosecution and imprisonment for up to three years.
 The court had to balance the illegality of the commercial surrogacy arrangement and the welfare of the children which would not be met if their parents were imprisoned.
 In the course of her judgment, Her Honour Justice Ryan noted the potential emotional and psychological harm the applicants’ imprisonment would have upon the children.
-While the orders sought by the applicants were granted, the case illustrates the difficulties potentially faced by intended parents who enter into commercial surrogacy arrangements and the competing interests the court must address.
+While the orders sought by the applicants were granted, the case illustrates the difficulties potentially faced by intended parents who enter into overseas commercial surrogacy arrangements and the competing interests the court must address.

 The legislation provides that applications can be made for an order to discharge a parentage order if: